kubershahi/kubershahi.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year Master's student in Computer Science at [UC San Diego](https://cse.ucsd.edu/), specializing in Artificial Intelligence.
-I am currently researching LLM-based agents for complex tasks, with a focus on improving multi-step reasoning and constraint handling.
-I am especially interested in how LLMs can reason, plan, and make decisions more effectively.
-My broader research interests span Embodied AI, reinforcement learning, NLP, and their applications in healthcare and beyond.
+I'm a second-year Master's student in Computer Science at [UC San Diego](https://cse.ucsd.edu/), specializing in Artificial Intelligence.
+My current research focuses on LLM-based agents for complex tasks, especially improving multi-step reasoning and constraint handling.
+My broader research interests include Embodied AI, reinforcement learning, NLP, and their applications in healthcare and beyond.

-Before grad school, I worked as a Data Scientist at [Vayana Network](https://vayana.com/).
-I built scalable ETL pipelines that helped streamline financial data processing.
-I also developed a graph-based business network analysis tool that helped the sales team identify high-value leads more efficiently.
-One of my favorite projects there was designing an NLP system that could resolve duplicate company records across various data sources, making our analytics workflows much more reliable.
-I also led the development of a reporting system using Apache Superset, which gave leadership better visibility into business metrics.
+Before grad school, I worked as a Data Scientist at [Vayana Network](https://vayana.com/), where I built scalable ETL pipelines, developed graph-based tools to uncover customer insights, and led NLP systems for deduplication of company records.
+I also built an internal reporting platform using Apache Superset to improve access to business metrics across teams.

 I earned my Bachelor's in Computer Science with a minor in Physics from [Ashoka University](https://www.ashoka.edu.in/).
 During my time there, I had the opportunity to explore research in privacy-preserving machine learning and applied cryptography with Professors [Mahavir Jhawar](https://sites.google.com/site/homeofmahavir/Home) and [Debayan Gupta](https://www.ashoka.edu.in/profile/debayan-gupta/).
 I worked on topics like secure neural network training, adversarial attacks on ML models, and privacy vulnerabilities in encrypted email systems.